K-RED90/Cropify-AI/readme.md

 - **Deployment**: Vercel

 ## 🚀 Getting Started

+### Running on Vercel
+Cropify AI is deployed on Vercel, and you can access the live application [here](https://cropy-competition.vercel.app/).

+### Running on Local Machine
 To get a local copy up and running follow these simple steps.
 1. Clone the repo
    ```sh